G20 leaders struggle to secure climate breakthrough at Rome summit - Up News Info

 Article content

-ROME — Leaders of the Group of 20 major economies holding their first face-to-face summit in two years, struggled on Sunday to bridge differences over how to combat global warming ahead of a crucial United Nations conference on climate change https://www.reuters.com/business/environment/sticking-points-un-climate-conference-2021-10-18.
+ROME — Leaders of the Group of 20 major economies holding their first face-to-face summit in two years, struggled on Sunday to bridge differences over how to combat global warming ahead of a crucial United Nations conference https://www.reuters.com/business/environment/sticking-points-un-climate-conference-2021-10-18 on climate change.

 Diplomats worked through the night seeking agreement on the wording of the traditional final communique.
 But there was no sign of significant progress, an official for one of the delegations said, declining to be named.